dusmith0/APStatTools/README.md

 ## **find_probs()**

-find_probs does exaclty that.
+find_probs does exactly that.
 Find probabilities on various distributions.
 It is the function that build_dist() uses to calculate its probabilities.

 It can take a large number of arguments but needs very little to work.